kylexlau/kylexlau.github.com/_posts/2016/2016-01-29-library-cache-lock.md

 >This event controls the concurrency between clients of the library
 >cache.
 It acquires a lock on the object handle so that either:
 >
->- One client can prevent other clients from accessing the same object.
+>One client can prevent other clients from accessing the same object.
+>
->- The client can maintain a dependency for a long time (for example,
+>The client can maintain a dependency for a long time (for example,
->  so that no other client can change the object).
+>so that no other client can change the object).
 >
 >This lock is also obtained to locate an object in the library cache.
 >